What Can I Do About My C-Section Scar and Pooch?

 C-section, or Cesarean delivery, is a common option for childbirth.
 In 2016, CDC reports that 31.9% of all deliveries in the U.S. were by c section.
 In some cases women have this type of delivery because it is safer, even medically indicated for them.
 A Cesarean childbirth involves cutting of abdominal skin and muscles to deliver your baby.
 After the procedure, you might be left with a C-section scar where the surgical incision took place.

-In addition to a scar, you might also have a C-section pooch or bulging belly that won’t go away.
-Women often wonder what this shelf of tissue is.
-That “pooch” or belly bulge.
-It hangs over the C-section scar, bulges over the waist of your pants, and sticks out when you try and put on snug camis or sweaters.
-It bugs you each time you look in the mirror.
-What can we do about it?
+C-section or a Cesarean childbirth is a surgical procedure that is performed on expectant mothers to deliver their babies.
+Although it is a safe and common option for childbirth, it can sometimes leave behind a C-section pooch or bulging belly that won’t go away.
+That shelf of tissue, “pooch” or belly bulge hangs over the C-section scar.
+It bulges over the waist of your pants.
+It sticks out when you try and put on snug camis or sweaters.
+Each time you look in the mirror you grab the pooch and wish it weren’t there.

 ⬇ YouTube Video on Treating Your C-Section Scar and Pooch ⬇